SlapperAutoMapper/Slapper.AutoMapper/README.md

 Description:

 Slapper.AutoMapper maps dynamic data to static types.
-Slap your ORM into submission!
+Slap your data into submission!

-Slapper.AutoMapper is a single file mapping library that can convert dynamic data into static types and populate complex nested child objects.
+Slapper.AutoMapper ( Pronounced Slapper-Dot-Automapper ) is a single file mapping library that can convert dynamic data into static types and populate complex nested child objects.
 It primarily converts C# dynamics and IDictionary<string, object> to strongly typed objects and supports populating an entire object graph by using underscore notation to underscore into nested objects.